-STUDENT SERVICES/ SECTION 504 PARENT/STUDENT GRIEVANCE PROCEDURES

-Although the below steps are recommended for the most efficient resolution at the lowest level, the parent/student has the right to by-pass these steps at any time and request an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, educational program, or placement.
+STUDENT SERVICES/ SECTION 504 PARENT/STUDENT GRIEVANCE PROCEDURES parent/student has the right to by-pass these steps at any time and request an impartial due process hearing related to decisions or actions regarding your child's identification, evaluation, educational program, or placement.
 You and the student may take part in the hearing and have an attorney represent you at your own expense.
 The impartial Hearing Officer will be selected by the district.
 Hearing requests must be made to the System 504 Coordinator identified in Step II below.